MTomita143/CSC_51054_EP-Deep-Learning_Final-Project/README.md

 Open: notebooks/01_baseline.ipynb

 ### **2. Using the Command Line**
+Create your model under: `src/models/`

-Run any model by specifying its name (matching a file in `src/models/`):
+Then run any model by specifying its filename (without .py):

 ```bash
 python3 -m src.train logistic_regression